sheilaanguiano/notes/udemy/react-the-complete-guide2025.md

 ### Setting HTML Attributes Dynamically & Loading Image Files

-Importing an Image the way you do in an HTML, might cause some problems during the bundling process, like it getting deleted.
+Importing an Image the way you do in an HTML, might cause some problems during the bundling process.

+Image files, when loaded like this, might be ignored by the bundling process and therefore they might get lost during deployment as well as not take advantage of extra optimization steps.

 ```javascript
 function Header() {